 Another benefit that isn’t gaining a lot of press is that it reduces the minimum amount of cash rewards required to redeem your rewards.
 Historically, one of the biggest gripes with the Citi Double Cash was the $25 minimum in your account before you could redeem them as cash back.

 With the new transfer option, the minimum drops to just $1.
 Provided you have at least $1 in cash rewards in your account, you can now convert this to ThankYou Points.
-This is excellent news if you need to top off your ThankYou Points balance for a specific redemption.
+This is excellent news if you need to earn ThankYou Points for a specific redemption.

 How to Convert Citi Cash Rewards to ThankYou Points